LLNL/blt/docs/api/target.rst

 Creates a CMake library target from a list of existing library files or targets.

+NAME
+  Name of the created CMake target

+DEPENDS_ON
+  List of CMake targets that this library depends on

+INCLUDES
+  List of include directories to be inherited by dependent targets

+TREAT_INCLUDES_AS_SYSTEM
+  Whether to inform the compiler to treat this library's include paths as system headers

+FORTRAN_MODULES
+  FORTRAN module directories to be inherited by dependent targets

+LIBRARIES
+  List of CMake targets and library files (.a/.so/.lib/.dll) that make up this library

+COMPILE_FLAGS
+  List of compiler flags to be inherited by dependent targets

+LINK_FLAGS
+  List of linker flags to be inherited by dependent targets

+DEFINES
+  List of compiler defines to be inherited by dependent targets

 This behaves similarly to :ref:`blt_register_library`, but because it defines a native CMake target, no internal variable names are defined.
 This means that it is usable in contexts other than those that specifically accept BLT-registered